rtCamp/Frappe-Manager/docs/commands/index.md

 ## Deployment

-Bake immutable images and ship them by switching a bench onto a tag.
+Bake immutable images and ship them by switching a bench onto an image.
 See the [Deployment guide](../deploy/index.md) for the full workflow.

 ### :material-image-multiple: [`fm bake`](bake.md) {.command-heading}
 **Bake an immutable app image**